zbx-sadman/HASP/README.md

 6. Enjoy again.

 ###Hints
-- Be sure that you filter LLD to leave only 'HASP' or 'ALADDIN' records.
+- Be sure that you filter LLD to leave only 'HASP' or 'ALADDIN' records;
+- Do not forget to use Zabbix agent's "UnsafeUserParameters=1" option  to avoid "ZBX_NOTSUPPORTED: Special characters ...  are not allowed in the parameters" error.